rasmusfreund/bioinf-prog-course/book/chapters/02_appendix_conda_and_pymol.md

 conda create -n BSF -c schrodinger pymol
 ```

 This command runs the Conda program and tells it to create a new environment with name "BSF" and to install pymol and python in that environment.
-Once you hit enter Conda works for some time and then writes a long list of packages in your terminal.
+Once you hit enter, Conda works for some time and then writes a long list of packages in your terminal.
 These are all the packages and dependencies required by python and PyMol in versions that all fit together.
 The end of the list looks something like this:

 ```
   pymol              schrodinger/osx-64::pymol-2.4.0-py38h4268d49_0